 For centuries, stories have been used to help us learn.
 They help us see our and others’ mistakes and successes.
 They help us heal.

 At Hypertext Magazine & Studio, we believe that creating art helps us understand our personal journeys and our world.
 As writers and teachers, we also believe in sharing our time, energy, and skills with community members whose stories have been silenced for too long.
-So we decided to make it official: as of October 2017, we are now a 501c3 organization dedicated to teaching writing and storytelling techniques to communities directly impacted by violence, people who are rebuilding their lives after being incarcerated, recovering from addiction or abuse, or those people whose voices have been marginalized in any way.
+So we decided to make it official: as of October 2017, we are now a 501c3 organization dedicated to teaching writing and storytelling techniques to communities directly impacted by violence, people who are rebuilding their lives after being incarcerated, recovering from addiction or abuse, or any underserved community whose collective voice has been marginalized in any way.

 At the same time, we're realists.
 We understand that, for many people, just finding a safe place to rest can be a struggle.
 With staggeringly high rates of addiction and incarceration, homelessness, abuse and neglect, we know that creating art might not be a priority.
 We also know that the path to rebuilding a fulfilling life includes understanding and telling our history.
 That's why we partner with social service agencies that help people rebuild their lives; part of that rebuilding process could include Hypertext Studio's writing workshops.